 This type of funeral may save you money but could also be stressful for the family particularly whilst they are grieving.

 Donate body to science for a free cremation

-This may be more difficult with the threat of coronavirus still looming - but it’s possible to donate your body to science and won’t cost your family a penny.
+This may be more difficult with the threat of coronavirus still looming - but it could be possible to donate your body to science and this wouldn’t cost your family a penny.

-Medical and scientific institutes across the UK accept body donors for anatomical examination.
+Medical institutes across the UK accept body donors for anatomical examination, research and education.

 The institute may arrange a cremation and memorial for donations, or the family could request the body to be returned so that they can have a private burial or cremation.

 This may not be a preferable option for some people due to religious reasons or family tradition.